-NTU scientists peer into upper atmosphere to get timelier, more accurate forecast of haze
+NTU scientists peer into upper atmosphere to get timelier, more accurate forecasts for haze

 The upper atmosphere lies above the air people breathe in or the ground level of the atmosphere.
 Traditional air-quality monitoring focuses on the ground level of the atmosphere.

-“If we simply look at the ground level, we may not be able to understand the whole picture of transboundary haze,” said Associate Professor Steve Yim from the NTU Asian School of the Environment.
+“If we simply look at the ground level, we may not be able to understand the whole picture of transboundary haze,” said Associate Professor Steve Yim from NTU’s Asian School of the Environment.

 On the NTU monitoring system, he said: “We can get an earlier signal of haze when it appears in the upper atmosphere before aerosols are transported down to the ground.
 We can also determine how fast the haze will be transported down to the ground level by analysing vertical (air speed).”

-To uncover how the upper atmosphere drives haze, Prof Yim and his team set up a monitoring station – which uses a type of laser technology known as Lidar – on the rooftop of the NTU Earth Observatory of Singapore in September 2023.
+To uncover how the upper atmosphere drives haze, Prof Yim and his team set up a monitoring station – which uses a type of laser technology known as Lidar – on the rooftop of NTU’s Earth Observatory of Singapore in September 2023.
 Lidar, which stands for light detection and ranging, provides detailed wind and aerosol profiles of the upper atmosphere.

 The box-like instrument can scan up to 12km of the atmosphere from the ground, but the study was limited to a scope of 3km.